-Little Conner Galloway loved when his father read to him each night before he fell asleep, even though many of his friends in Mrs. Burckhardt's first grade class considered themselves too old for bedtime stories.
-Kelly Galloway didn't read the usual children's stories, however, for he was a writer and a former professor of folklore and mythology.
-His knowledge and love of old legends and folktales was evident in the nightly tales he told his son.
+Seven-year-old Conner Galloway enjoyed it when his father read to him every night before he went to sleep, even though many of his friends in Mrs. Burckhardt's first grade class considered themselves too old for bedtime stories.
+One of the reasons for this was that Kelly Galloway didn't read the usual children's fairy tales handed down from the Brothers Grimm or Hans Christian Andersen, for he was a writer and a former college professor of folklore and mythology.
+His vast knowledge and love of old legends and folktales was evident in the nightly stories he told his young son.

-Mind you, not all of Kelly's stories were suitable for bedtime.
-The more frightening ones were reserved for camping trips and Halloween parties.
-Some of Conner's favorite stories, which dealt with the local legends of Puritan Falls and the surrounding towns, fell into this category.
+Mind you, not all of Kelly's tales were suitable for bedtime.
+The more frightening ones were reserved for family camping trips and the annual Halloween parties.
+Some of Conner's favorite stories, which dealt with the local legends of Puritan Falls and the surrounding New England towns, fell into this category.
 They included tales of bloodthirsty pirates and their buried treasure, men and women executed for witchcraft and ghostly ships searching for a safe harbor.

-Despite his fondness for the macabre, Conner also enjoyed listening to tales that reflected his father's heritage.
-Unlike his wife, Kelly Galloway had not been born in Puritan Falls.
-In fact, he wasn't even a native New Englander; he had been born in Lancaster, Pennsylvania.
+Despite his fondness for the macabre, young Conner also enjoyed listening to stories that reflected his father's heritage.
+Unlike his wife, Kelly Galloway was not a native of Puritan Falls.
+In fact, he wasn't even a New Englander by birth; rather, he had been born in Lancaster County, Pennsylvania.
 Conner loved to hear his father talk about his former Amish neighbors.
-Kelly often described the hex signs that farmers hung on their barns to ward off evil and bring good luck.
-He also told his son of the powwowers who practiced hexeria, a form of witchcraft that involved powerful charms and incantations.
+Kelly often described the horse-drawn buggies and brightly colored hex signs that farmers hung on their barns to ward off evil spirits and bring good luck.
+He also told his son about the powwowers who practiced hexeria, a form of "Pennsylvania Dutch" witchcraft that involved powerful charms and incantations.

 It was no surprise to anyone, then, that Conner believed in magic and in all the fantastic creatures he'd heard about.
-To him, his father's tales of fire-breathing dragons and forests populated with pixies, elves and leprechauns were as real as Mrs. Burckhardt's stories about the exploits of George Washington, the inventions of Thomas Edison and the search for great sperm whales that swam in the Atlantic.
-This belief in fantasy extended to the Tooth Fairy, the Easter Bunny and especially Santa Claus.
+To him, his father's tales of fire-breathing dragons and forests populated with pixies, elves and leprechauns were as real as Mrs. Burckhardt's stories about the exploits of George Washington, the inventions of Thomas Edison and the New England fishermen's search for great sperm whales that swam in the Atlantic.
+The boy's unquestioning belief in fantasy even extended to the Tooth Fairy, the Easter Bunny and especially Santa Claus.

-Then came the day when Conner came face to face with the skepticism of his peers.
+Eventually the day arrived when Conner came face to face with the skepticism of his peers.
 It began with one student but soon spread through the classroom like an outbreak of measles.
 The day before Thanksgiving vacation, Conner came home from school with tears in his eyes and told his mother what his classmates were saying.

 "Chaz told me that Santa Claus is a fairy tale and that the presents we get for Christmas each year aren't really made by elves at the North Pole."

-Stacy Galloway had dreaded that moment.
-She hated to see her son's childlike notions disappear, to be replaced by the dawning realization that magic and make-believe didn't exist.
+It was the moment Stacy Galloway had long dreaded, yet one she had been expecting since she sent her son off to school.
+Now that it had finally arrived, she hated seeing her son's childlike notions disappear, to be replaced by the dawning realization that magic and make-believe didn't exist.
 It was, she felt, the first step in disillusionment and the eventual loss of innocence.
 Naturally, such a step was inevitable.
-As the boy grew and matured, he would learn that life was not always fair, that good did not necessarily triumph over evil and that the best things in life were usually not free.
+As the boy grew and matured, he would learn that life was not always fair, that good did not necessarily triumph over evil, that crime in many instances not only paid but paid well and that the best things in life were usually not free.

-"He's a big, fat liar!
-And I told him so too!"
-Conner declared with the passionate conviction of a six-year-old boy who had spent the past year being extra good so that he could ask Santa for more presents than he'd received the previous Christmas.
+"Chaz is just a big, fat liar!
+And I told him so, too!"
+Conner declared with all the passionate conviction of a seven-year-old boy who had spent the past year being extra good so that he could ask Santa for more presents than he had received the previous Christmas.

 "I'm sure Santa will be very pleased with your faith in him."

 "Oh, yes!
-I'll bet your name moved up even higher on his list of good boys and girls."
+In fact, I'll bet your name moved up even higher on his list of good boys and girls."

 * * *